Overview

 In this section we further describe factor graphs while introducing

-FACTORIE class and method names indicated in mono-space font
+FACTORIE class and method names indicated in mono-space font.
+Class

 (and trait) names are capitalized.
 Method names begin with a